Office of Privacy and Civil Liberties

 Washington, D.C.
 20505

 Members of the public may also submit a complaint using the web form.
-To ensure proper routing, please indicate that your complaint is addressed to the Privacy and Civil Liberties Officer.
+To ensure proper routing, please address your complaint to the Privacy and Civil Liberties Officer.

 If you are seeking to request records related to yourself or another individual, pursuant to the Privacy Act or Freedom of Information Act, please follow the instructions found here:

-- Minimization Procedures Used by the Central Intelligence Agency in Connection with Acquisitions of Foreign Intelligence Information Pursuant to Section 702 of the Foreign Intelligence Surveillance Act of 1978, as Amended (PDF 4.83 MB*)
+Minimization Procedures Used by the Central Intelligence Agency in Connection with Acquisitions of Foreign Intelligence Information Pursuant to Section 702 of the Foreign Intelligence Surveillance Act of 1978, as Amended